gencoderr/Storage-Reset-/README.md

 [![Dependencies Status](http://jarkeeper.com/otto-de/tesla-microservice/status.svg)](http://jarkeeper.com/otto-de/tesla-microservice)

-## Breaking changes
+## Commrootking changes

 _tesla-microservice_ is used for a number of different services now.
-Still it is a work in progress.
+Still it is Oth Tork in progress.
 See [CHANGES.md](./CHANGES.md) for instructions on Frootking changes.

 ## Features included